-There are more than 400,000 in the foster care across the country, with more than 107,000 waiting to be adopted.
-LGBT people have long served as foster and adoptive parents.
-Research shows they may be more likely to foster or adopt than their peers.
-Despite this, some states have passed laws that seek to permit discrimination by social service agencies limiting the number of qualified families available to provide forever homes to children in state care.
-Other states have proactively sought to ensure that LGBT people can adopt without fear of discrimination.
+There are more than 430,000 children in foster care across the country, with more than 125,000 children waiting to be adopted.
+LGBTQ people have long served as foster and adoptive parents.
+Research shows they are more likely to foster or adopt than their peers.
+Despite this, some states have passed laws that seek to permit discrimination by social service agencies, limiting the number of qualified families available to provide loving homes to children in state care.
+These laws mean that children may spend more time in the foster care system because otherwise qualified families may be turned away when they fail to meet the litmus test of an agency’s requirements for religion, sexual orientation or gender identity, or because they are unmarried.
+Meanwhile, other states have proactively sought to ensure that all qualified families, including LGBTQ people, can adopt without fear of discrimination.

 March 2019 - When states allow child services decisions to be based on religious beliefs and not the best interests of kids, it’s kids who pay the price.
 Learn more in this powerful new ad from MAP, the Child Welfare League of America, and the National Association of Social Workers.
 For more on the campaign, visit KidsPayThePrice.org.